robin-raymond/zax.io/alias.md

 ### Type aliasing of a function

-A `type` of a function can be converted to an alias by creating an alias to a definition of a function `type` by using a function's variable name.
-A function's variable will automatically become converted to its `type` in a `type` context causing the alias to become the underlying function's `type`.
+A `type` for a function can be converted to an alias by creating an alias to a definition of a function's `type` by using a function's variable name.
+A function's variable will automatically become converted to its `type` when used in a `type`'s specifier context causing the variable name to become an underlying function's `type`.

 ````zax
 print final : ()(...) = {